timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 Users need to configure a higher number of buckets to achieve an even distribution.
 This, in turn, increases the additional API request volume for `Lease` objects even further.

-The described sharding mechanisms in knative achieve fast failovers as informers are warmed in all controller instances.
+The described sharding mechanisms in Knative achieve fast failovers as informers are warmed in all controller instances.
 However, the system's scalability is still limited as the watch caches' resource impact is duplicated and not distributed.
 Applying the described concepts to other controllers is complex and requires notable changes to the controller implementation.
 To summarize, the system benefits from these mechanisms in terms of availability but not in terms of scalability.